marciogualtieri/reader/README.md

  executing `sbt scalastyle`.
 It doesn't seem to affect IntelliJ though.
  * Add more UI tests.
  * Port AndroidTests to Scala.
+ * For now the screens are small (and therefore activities are small), but might be worth to extract view and action code into separated classes for viewers and controllers.